Babylon

-The town became part of a small independent city-state with the rise of the first Babylonian Empire, now known as the Old Babylonian Empire, in the early second millennium BC.
-The Amorite king Hammurabi founded the short-lived Old Babylonian Empire in the 18th century BC.
+The town became part of a small independent city-state in the early second millennium BC.
+The Amorite king Hammurabi founded the Old Babylonian Empire in the 18th century BC.
 He built Babylon into a major city and declared himself its king.
 Southern Mesopotamia became known as Babylonia, and Babylon eclipsed Nippur as the region's holy city.
 The empire waned under Hammurabi's son Samsu-iluna, and Babylon spent long periods under Assyrian, Kassite and Elamite domination.
 After the Assyrians destroyed and then rebuilt it, Babylon became the capital of the short-lived Neo-Babylonian Empire, from 626 to 539 BC.
-Both the Hanging Gardens of Babylon and Walls of Babylon were ranked among the Seven Wonders of the Ancient World, with the former allegedly existing between approximately 600 BC and AD 1.
-However, there are questions about whether the Hanging Gardens of Babylon even existed, as there is no mention within any extant Babylonian texts of its existence.
 After the fall of the Neo-Babylonian Empire, the city came under the rule of the Achaemenid, Seleucid, Parthian, Roman, Sassanid, and Muslim empires.
-The last known habitation of the town dates from the 11th century, when it was referred to as the "small village of Babel".
+The last known habitation of the town dates from the 11th century AD, when it was referred to as the "small village of Babel".

 It has been estimated that Babylon was the largest city in the world c.
 1770, and again c.
-612. It was perhaps the first city to reach a population above 200,000.
-Estimates for the maximum extent of its area range from 890 (3½ sq. mi.) to 900 ha.
-The main sources of information about Babylon—excavation of the site itself, references in cuneiform texts found elsewhere in Mesopotamia, references in the Bible, descriptions in other classical writing, especially by Herodotus, and second-hand descriptions, citing the work of Ctesias and Berossus—present an incomplete and sometimes contradictory picture of the ancient city, even at its peak in the sixth century BC.
-UNESCO inscribed Babylon as a World Heritage Site in 2019.
-The site receives thousands of visitors each year, almost all of whom are Iraqis.
-Construction is rapidly increasing, which has caused encroachments upon the ruins.
+612. It was perhaps the first city to reach a population above 200,000 in an area of about 900 ha.
+The main sources of information about Babylon—excavation of the site itself, references in cuneiform texts found elsewhere in Mesopotamia, references in the Bible, descriptions in Herodotus and other classical authors, and second-hand summaries of the work of Ctesias and Berossus—present an incomplete and sometimes contradictory picture of the ancient city, even at its peak in the sixth century BC.

-Babylon stopped functioning as an urban centre between the 2nd century BC and the 7th century CE.
-Over those 700 years, it gradually declined from a major city to near-total abandonment.
-Small communities have continued to live in the area, and nearby towns such as Hillah remain inhabited on the historical site.
+UNESCO recognized Babylon as a World Heritage Site in 2019.
+The site receives thousands of visitors each year, almost all of them Iraqis.
+Local construction is rapidly increasing, threatening to encroach upon the ruins.